frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 The evangelists are accustomed to pointing out Christ\'s reaction to suffering.
 On other occasions, we\'re told, "He had compassion for them, because they were harassed and helpless, like sheep without a shepherd" (Matt.
 9:36).

-When a leper with great faith implores Our Lord\'s help, moved with pity, he stretches out his hand and he cured him" (cf. Mark 1:40-42).
+When a leper with great faith implores Our Lord\'s help, moved with pity, he stretches out his hand and he cured him" (*cf*.
+Mark 1:40-42).

 Many times, we\'re spoken to about how the merciful heart of Jesus reaches out to people.